 9. Describe how teachers and school leaders, in consultation with parents, administrators, paraprofessionals, and specialized instructional support personnel, in schools operating a targeted assistance school program under Section 1115, will identify the eligible children most in need of services under this part.
 If the district does not have any targeted assistance programs, please indicate that below.

 Answer: The Corsica Stickney School District is a K-5 School-Wide Title I school.
 In our situation, all students are eligible for Title I services.
 Throughout the school year, our teachers, Title I Interventionists, and all paraprofessionals serve all students.
 We will be implementing DIBELS Benchmark testing for students in K-5 this upcoming year to help identify students with the most needs.
 The DIBELS data will be used to drive instruction and differentiate instruction for all students.
 DIBELS benchmark data and identify those in most need of intervention.
 We will then give those students the Heggerty Phonemic Awareness screener to pinpoint the areas they need intervention.
 We will Progress Monitor those students who are determined to be below standard 1-2 times per month to monitor progress.
 We will also be utilizing the South Dakota Interim testing in grades 3-5 to monitor student growth throughout the year.
-However, if at any time during the school year a student has academic struggles or seems to have a low performance on classroom assessments, these students would receive help from the Title I interventionists either in the classroom or in a small group pull out situation during the set aside intervention time each day at each grade level.
+However, if at any time during the school year a student has academic struggles or seems to have a low performance on classroom assessments, these students would receive help from the Title I intervention time each day at each grade level.

-- 10. Describe how the LEA will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including, if applicable- - (A) through coordination with institutions of higher education, employers, and other local partners; and - (B) through increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills.
+10. Describe how the LEA will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including, if applicable-

+(A) through coordination with institutions of higher education, employers, and other local partners; and

+(B) through increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills.